The64thGamer/cheeseepedia/content/m5xiny8u4a4kybqa/content.md

-The ***ShowBiz Pizza, Chuck E. Cheese's Pizza, & Monterey's Tex Mex Cafe Group Medical Plan* is an informational pamphlet that was available in {{< wiki-link "ShowBiz Pizza Place" >}}, {{< wiki-link "Chuck E. Cheese's" >}}, and Monterey's locations starting in July of 1990.
+The ***ShowBiz Pizza, Chuck E. Cheese's Pizza, & Monterey's Tex Mex Cafe Group Medical Plan* is an informational pamphlet that was available in [ShowBiz Pizza Place], [Chuck E. Cheese's], and Monterey's locations starting in July of 1990.
 The document is currently lost media, with only its front cover and pages 22-23 available.
-It would be available for sale on eBay on February 14th, 2024- informing the pamphlet was 42 pages in length.{{< cite 1 >}}**
+It would be available for sale on eBay on February 14th, 2024- informing the pamphlet was 42 pages in length.[1]**